NordicWayInterchange/interchange/frontend/USERHELP.md

 ## Bi-queues

 In [Bi-queues](../GLOSSARY.md#bi-queues) tab you can see the list of bi-queues per [message type](../GLOSSARY.md#messagetype-).
-You can also add or remove access to the bi-consumer's group.
+You can also add or remove access to subscribe to bi-queues.

 ![Bi-queues](../demo/images/bi-queues.png)